moteus/luacov-coveralls/README.md

 luarocks install luacov-coveralls
 ```

 Note.
-For now I do not release so use this command to install this command
+For now I do not release so use this command to install

 ```
 luarocks install luacov-coveralls --server=http://rocks.moonscript.org/dev